-The principal methodology used in rating the company was our Telecommunications Service Providers rating methodology published in January 2017.
-The 2 notch difference between the grid indicated outcome and the Ba2 rating is due to the constraint from the South African sovereign rating.
+The principal methodology used in rating the company was our Telecommunications Service Providers rating methodology published in September 2022.
+The 1 notch difference between the grid indicated outcome of Ba1 and the Ba2 rating is due to operational concentration in South Africa and the company's weakening profitability.